mendix/docs/content/en/docs/appstore/use-content/modules/snowflake/mendix-data-loader.md

 2. Click the **MENDIX_DATA_LOADER** tab in the header to open the application interface.

 3. Grant the application the **USAGE** privilege on a warehouse.
-This step is required if you wish to schedule ingestions.
+This step is required if you want to schedule the data ingestions.

 4. Grant the application the **CREATE DATABASE** and **EXECUTE TASK** privileges.
 This step is required for the application to create the staging database for data ingestion and to execute tasks.